 You’ll know if you have a chance at a long-term career at this company based on what types of people typically thrive there.

-Your interviewer may not discover they need some clarifications until after you’ve left.
+Your interviewer may not discover they need clarifications until after you’ve left.

-So, asking this question gives them a chance to look everything over one more time and make sure there isn’t anything they find confusing or unclear in what you’ve already given them.
+So, asking this question gives them a chance to look everything over again and ensure there isn’t anything they find confusing or unclear in what you’ve already provided.

-Not all companies use the same hiring process, which means not all hiring managers will reach out to you within the same amount of time.
+Not all companies use the same hiring process, meaning not all hiring managers will reach out to you at the same time.